ejmastnak/ejmastnak.com/content/tutorials/arch/monitor-hotplug.md

 <!-- The value of a device's `status` file should agree with corresponding video output's `connected`/`disconnected` state shown by `xrandr` in [part 1]({{< relref "/tutorials/arch/displays" >}}). -->

-### Hotplug script
+### Example hotplug script

-Here's the shell script to implement hotplug and display-switching logic (explanation follows).
+Here's an example shell script to implement hotplug and display-switching logic (explanation follows).

 I'd suggest naming the script `hotplug-monitor.sh` and placing it in `/usr/local/bin` (a conventional location for local user programs not controlled by a package manager), but any system-wide readable location should work.